 I am involved in lots of different educational initiatives but, first and foremost, I am a full-time classroom teacher.
-I believe in learning through doing and try to advocate this approach in as many ways as possible through both theory and practice.
+I believe in learning through doing and try to advocate this approach through both theory and practice.
 My main teaching and research interests are founded in multiliteracies, new literacies, critical literacy and creativity in relation to the curriculum and educational change.
 I’m also fascinated by children’s popular culture and how this can impact on learning.

 Primary School Teacher and E-Learning Coordinator

 I work full-time as a classroom teacher in a large primary school in the North East of England.
 I have developed a range of context-driven projects with my classes which I have been fortunate to be able to share these with colleagues across the globe.
 I believe that the education system should equip children with the skills necessary to successfully participate in today’s society.
 My teaching therefore reflects this ethos.
 I passionately believe in learning through doing and try to get my classes to see links with learning and the real world.

 In recent years my work has been characterised through the deployment of social media in the classroom through Twitter and the @ClassroomTweets project.
 This allowed young children to learn safe practices within online social networks as well as develop digital literacy skills within an online community of practice.
 More recently I have advocated blogging as a way of engaging children with audiences across the globe while developing new and traditional literacy skills.

 I spent five years teaching in the Key Stage 1 (Year 2), developing playful pedagogies and early new literacy skills.
 I then moved to teaching Upper Key Stage 2 (Year 5) and have enjoyed exploring new approaches such as Badges for Learning with my classes.